 Historic Environment Scotland has further information about the history of Leith docks.

-The citizens of Leith, had over the centuries, been used to uninvited visitors
+Local people had, over the centuries, been used to uninvited visitors.

 But the appearance in 1779, in the Forth Estuary, of a small French squadron, carrying American colours must have caused some alarm to those who saw it.